Break-Through-Tech/AI4All-Mortgage_Approval-_Denial_Prediction/Challenge-Project-Overview.md

 The following resources will help your team understand the problem space and potential technical approaches for this project:

 **Background Reading:**
-- [Link to an article or blog post about the problem domain]
+- [e.g., Link to an article or blog post about the problem domain]
-- [Link to an industry report or case study]
+- [e.g., Link to an industry report or case study]

 **Technical Tutorials:**
-- [Link to a free tutorial on the ML technique(s) involved]
+- [e.g., Link to a free tutorial on the ML technique(s) involved]
-- [Link to documentation for a key library or tool]
+- [e.g., Link to documentation for a key library or tool]

 **Code Examples:**
-- [Link to a relevant GitHub repo]
+- [e.g., Link to a relevant GitHub repo]
-- [Link to a sample implementation or starter code]
+- [e.g., Link to a sample implementation or starter code]

 **Other:**
 - [Links to any additional resources — e.g., papers, videos, podcasts, etc.]